 The administrative tribunal or agency has been evolved in order to handle controversies arising under particular statutes.
-It is characteristic of these tribunals that simple and nontechnical hearings take the place of court trials and informal proceedings supersede rigid and formal pleadings and processes. . . .
+It is characteristic of these tribunals that simple and nontechnical hearings take the place of court trials and informal proceedings supersede rigid and formal pleadings and processes...

-\therefore [A] large part of the legal profession[, however,] has never reconciled itself to the existence of the administrative tribunal.
+[A] large part of the legal profession[, however,] has never reconciled itself to the existence of the administrative tribunal.
 Many of them prefer the stately ritual of the courts, in which lawyers play the speaking parts, to the simple procedure of administrative hearings which a client can understand and even participate in.
+In addition ... there are powerful interests which are opposed to reforms that can only be

-In addition . . . there are powerful interests which are opposed to reforms that can only be made effective through the use of an administrative tribunal. . . .
+In addition . . . there are powerful interests which are opposed to reforms that can only be made effective through the use of an administrative tribunal. . .
 Great interests . . . which desire to escape regulation rightly see that if they can strike at the heart of modern reform by sterilizing the administrative tribunal which administers them they will have effectively destroyed the reform itself.

-86 Cong.
-Rec.
+86 CONG.
+REC.
 13,942 (1940).